 You can expect to gather a few key documents as part of the application process.
 This usually includes your child’s birth certificate, proof of residency (like a utility bill), and up-to-date health and immunization records.
 Many schools require a health screening or a form filled out by your child’s pediatrician to ensure they are ready for a group care setting.
 While it might feel like a lot of paperwork, this information is essential for the school to keep your child safe and healthy.
 If you have any specific questions about what’s needed, the school’s administrative staff is always there to help guide you.

-Residency or Income Rules
+Residency and Program-Specific Rules

 Eligibility can sometimes depend on where you live, especially for public or state-funded programs.
 These schools often require families to reside within a specific town or school district to enroll.
 Private schools, like Cresthill Academy, typically don’t have these residency restrictions, giving you more flexibility in your search.
 Some programs may also offer tuition assistance based on family income, so it’s always worth asking about financial aid options if that’s a consideration for your family.
 Understanding these rules early on can help you focus your search on the schools that are the right fit for your circumstances.